978-9-17-637879-3/StyleFrame/README.md

 Step 2: Install StyleFrame

-Download the zip file from [the latest release](https://github.com/978-9-17-637879-3/StyleFrame/releases)
+Download either the zip or tar.gz file from [the latest release](https://github.com/978-9-17-637879-3/StyleFrame/releases)

 Extract the folder called style_frame_files into your project folder